carlosug/biomedical-alvaroLLM/README.md

 # biomedical-alvaroLLM

 ALVARO-LLM is a framework designed to integrate multimodal data from brain MRI and clinical reports to aid in the classification of cerebrovascular conditions, particularly Cerebral Cavernous Malformations (CCMs) and Acute Intraparenchymal Hemorrhage (AIHs).
+- Essay: [Analysis of the development of a LLM in Medicine: A case for Cerebrovascular Disorders using Large Language Models (ALVARO-LLM)](docs/essayCUG.pdf)

 ## Architecture